 And she probably remembers riding to it on a train– quite possibly 502.
 Some cars on the Salt Lake Garfield & Western line were open-air.
 502 was a closed coach, and it carried happy passengers back and forth to Saltair for at least 30 years.

 Saturday afternoon I was the last person to climb aboard the old rail car.
-My visit wasn’t planned; I spotted the cranes on my drive home and quickly drove to the site.
+My visit wasn’t planned; I spotted the cranes on a flight into Salt Lake International Airport and quickly drove to the site.
 A few moments later it was hoisted onto a semi truck bound for a Grantsville salvage yard, where it will be dismantled for scrap metal today.
 It’s a sad end for this storied relic.

 502 was one of six “steel passenger motor cars” built by McGuire-Cunmings Manufacturing Co. in 1918 and shipped to Salt Lake City the following year.
 Cars 501 and 502 were rebuilt in 1950 as trailer cars and were given flat arch roofs.
 The other cars were scrapped in 1953.
 501 was displayed at the new Saltair pavilion (the one at the exit) in the 1980’s, and was scrapped in 2006.
 502 was stored near the power substation at the old site.
 It remained in decent shape well into the 1990’s, but has been the victim of severe vandalism and arson since.